Sparse Training of Neural Networks based on Multilevel Mirror Descent: Introduction

 There are two main approaches to obtain sparse neural networks: pruning and sparse training.
 In pruning, a dense model is first trained and unwanted connections are removed afterward.
 Because this usually causes a drop in performance, the pruned model is often retrained with the sparsity pattern fixed.
 By contrast, sparse training incorporates mechanisms that encourage sparsity already during training.
 Pruning methods themselves vary widely, depending on how weights are selected for removal and at what stage of training pruning is applied.
 A key distinction is between unstructured pruning, which eliminates individual weights, and structured pruning, which removes entire components such as neurons or filters, see \citet{hoefler2021} for an extensive overview.

-In addition to pruning-based methods, another technique to encourage sparsity is to include explicit regularization terms in the loss function.
+In addition to pruning-based methods, sparsity can also be encouraged by including explicit regularization terms in the loss function.
 A common example is Lasso regularization, which uses the $\ell_1$-norm as a penalty in the objective function \citep{tibshirani1996}.
 The resulting optimization problem can be solved using algorithms such as Proximal Gradient Descent \citep{rosaco2020, mosci2010}.
 A conceptually different approach is to enforce sparsity through \emph{implicit regularization} which can be achieved using mirror descent \citep{nemirovskij1983problem}.
 Here we would like to highlight a series of works \citep{huang2016split,azizan2021stochastic,bungert2021neural,bungert2022,wang2023lifted,heeringa2023learningsparse} that utilize mirror descent or linearized Bregman iterations to induce sparsity in neural networks without explicit regularization.

 Linearized Bregman iterations are equivalent to mirror descent, but they are typically formulated and analyzed with less regularity assumptions on the mirror map (e.g., compared to \citet{azizan2021stochastic}), thereby lending themselves toward non-smooth sparsity-promoting mirror maps.
 This was exploited in \citep{bungert2022} to devise the LinBreg algorithm which essentially is a stochastic mirror descent algorithm applied with a non-smooth mirror map.